afadili/Temple_Run/README.md

 ## Documentation

-To see the documentation, open the file `doc/html/index.html` with with your favorite browser.
+To see the documentation, open the file `doc/html/index.html` with your favorite browser.

 ### A 3D arcade game created by Amina FADILI, Cécile ROUSSET and Nicolas SENECAL